Johna21/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authentication/4-user-sync-rule.md

 That’s it!
 This rule will now be triggered on every successful signup or login, and we insert or update the user data into our database using a Hasura GraphQL mutation.

-The above request performs a mutation on the users table with the `id` and `name` values.
+The above request performs a mutation on the users table with the `id` and `name` values, and also your user table should contain 'id', 'name' and 'lastseen' columns